 Initiation of Transboundary Analysis.
 The Transboundary Environmental Analysis process was formally launched with a one-week workshop in December 1999 at the Nile Basin Secretariat in Entebbe, Uganda.
-During this workshop, participants from each of the Nile countries studied GEF guidelines and operations, and started initial identification of common Nile-related transboundary environmental priorities.
+During this workshop, partic ipants from each of the Nile countries studied GEF guidelines and operations, and started initial identification of common Nile-related transboundary environmental priorities.
 The National Experts participated in this workshop, together with UNDP and World Bank staff.
 Members of the TAC participated in several of the workshop sessions.
 One of the key workshop outputs was a preliminary characterization of the major basin-wide environmental threats by the National Experts.
-The workshop participants also agreed on a basic approach and methodology for the process ahead; decided to hold broad national concerns and priorities, and agreed on the format for the National Report which each National Expert would produce; and, finally, committed to a challenging work plan for the following six months.
+The workshop participants also agreed on a basic approach and methodology for the process ahead; decided to hold broad national consultations in each of the nine countries to ensure that the report would emerge reflecting national concerns and priorities, and agreed on the format for the National Report which each National Expert would produce; and, finally, committed to a challenging work plan for the following six months.
 For the riparian countries, this workshop began the critical process of working together on shared environmental concerns at an operational level, complementing the commitment to political cooperation that had already been established through the Nile Basin Initiative.

 National consultations.
 The national consultation process varied between countries, reflecting national traditions and preferences as well as the nature of individual Nile Basin issues within each country.
 In each case the National Experts started by identifying the major stakeholder groups.
 The national ministries or departments responsible for water resources and for environment were usually facilitators of the consultation as well as being important stakeholders themselves.
-Other key stakeholders included national government agencies responsible for natural resources and for planning, local government agencies, national and local NGOs, universities and other research institutions, participants in related projects and programs, and selected individual experts (see table below for a list of stakeholders involved in the national consultations).
+Other key stakeholders included national government agencies responsible for natural resources and for planning, local government agencies, mational and local NGOs, universities and other research institutions, participants in related projects and programs, and selected individual experts (see table below for a list of stakeholders involved in the mational consultations).